Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Equations

+The Bragg condition is achieved by the detuning, $\delta=\omega_k$, such that the recoil energy of the atom is equal to that of the loss of energy in the field and Eq. (\ref{atildedot}) can be recast as

+Equation (\ref{momentcoupled}) infers the coupling to an infinite number of states in the electronic ground state with varying momenta.
+We introduce an atomic beam where $p_\perp=0$.
+The allowed outgoing states carry momenta indexed in multiples of $p=\pm2\hbar k$ and the equation of motion can be further simplified.
+The level light shift for first order is identical for all momentum states and can, therefore, be dropped from the coupled equations.
+Further, we may drop the electronic indices as the upper state is always virtual in the limit of large detuning (see discussion in \cite{PhysRevA.36.2495}).
+Last, we introduce subscripts to indicate the momenta of the various states:

-These equations clearly couple an infinite number of states; however, for the following we retain only two off-resonant states.
+This equation clearly couples an infinite number of states; however, we begin by retaining only resonant states.
 The resonant states are those without phase factors and represent the states and couplings which arise from energy conservation between mechanical states of the atom and the field.
 The resonant equations where all higher-order Bragg processes are neglected are as follows with ${\tilde a}_n = {\tilde a}(n\hslash k,t)$:

 Including the next-order Bragg processes, the states ${\tilde a}_{-2}$ and ${\tilde a}_{4}$,